Last Updated onReading Time: 39 minutes

 Many GRE quant problems contain unit conversions.
 For example, a rate may be presented in miles per hour, but the answers are given in miles per minute.
 Be on the lookout for unit conversions in GRE quant problems, since it’s easy to choose an incorrect answer with incorrect units just because the number looks correct.

 Watch Out For “Except” Problems

-Some problems say “All of the following would weaken the argument except?”
+Some problems say “All of the following are literary devices used in the passage except?”
 Or, “n is divisible by all of the following except?”
 Pay close attention to the specific language given in the problem.
 It stinks to do all the work properly only to forget that the question was asking for “all of the following except.”
 You might even want to actually say to yourself, “I am looking for the wrong answer,” or “there will be four right answers and one wrong answer.”

 Another great strategy on these questions is to write down A through E on your scratch paper and give each one that does fit the criteria a checkmark and the one that doesn’t fit the criteria an X. Then you have a visual reminder to pick the odd man out.
 Your work might look like this:

 Before You Select an Answer, Double Check Whether You’re Answering the Question